 Liquidated Damages.
-Liquidated damages, if applicable, will be assessed as described in a Statement of Work.
-The parties understand and agree that any liquidated damages (which includes but is not limited to applicable credits) set forth in this Contract are reasonable estimates of the State’s damages in accordance with applicable law.
-The parties acknowledge and agree that Contractor could incur liquidated damages for more than 1 event.
-The assessment of liquidated damages will not constitute a waiver or release of any other remedy the State may have under this Contract for Contractor’s breach of this Contract, including without limitation, the State’s right to terminate this Contract for cause under Section 24 and the State will be entitled in its discretion to recover actual damages caused by Contractor’s failure to perform its obligations under this Contract.
-However, the State will reduce such actual damages by the amounts of liquidated damages received for the same events causing the actual damages.
-Amounts due the State as liquidated damages may be set off against any fees payable to Contractor under this Contract, or the State may bill Contractor as a separate item and Contractor will promptly make payments on such bills.

 Stop Work Order.
-The State may suspend any or all activities under the Contract at any time.
+The State may suspend any or all activities under the Contract by providing 30 days’ notice.
 The State will provide Contractor a written stop work order detailing the suspension.
 Contractor must comply with the stop work order upon receipt.
 Within 90 calendar days, or any longer period agreed to by Contractor, the State will either: (a) issue a notice authorizing Contractor to resume work, or (b) terminate the Contract or delivery order.
 The State will not pay for Contract Activities, Contractor’s lost profits, or any additional compensation during a stop work period.

-Termination for Cause. (a) The State may terminate this Contract for cause, in whole or in part, if Contractor, as determined by the State: (i) endangers the value, integrity, or security of any facility, data, or personnel; (ii) becomes insolvent, petitions for bankruptcy court proceedings, or has an involuntary bankruptcy proceeding filed against it by any creditor; (iii) engages in any conduct that may expose the State to liability; (iv) breaches any of its material duties or obligations under this Contract; or (v) fails to cure a breach within the time stated by the State in a notice of breach, if in its sole discretion the State has chosen to provide a time to cure.
-Any reference to specific breaches being material breaches within this Contract will not be construed to mean that other breaches are not material.
+Termination for Cause. (a) Either Party may terminate this Contract for cause, in whole or in part, if the other Party,: (i) endangers the value, integrity, or security of any facility, data, or personnel; (ii) becomes insolvent, petitions for bankruptcy court proceedings, or has an involuntary bankruptcy proceeding filed against it by any creditor; (iii) engages in any conduct that may expose the a Party to liability; (iv) breaches any of its material duties or obligations under this Contract; or (v) fails to cure a material breach within 30 days from the notification of the cause, stated by the State in a notice of breach..

 (b) If the State terminates this Contract under this Section, the State will issue a termination notice specifying whether Contractor must: (i) cease performance immediately.
-Contractor must submit all invoices for Contract Activities accepted by the State within 30 days of the date of termination.
+Contractor must submit all invoices for Contract Activities within 30 days of the date of termination.
 Failure to submit an invoice within that timeframe will constitute a waiver by Contractor for any amounts due to Contactor for Contract Activities accepted by the State under this Contract or (ii) continue to perform for a specified period.
 If it is later determined that Contractor was not in breach of the Contract, the termination will be deemed to have been a Termination for Convenience, effective as of the same date, and the rights and obligations of the parties will be limited to those provided in Section 25, Termination for Convenience.